Nathan-Yorio/Route53-Subdomain-Auto-Selection/README.md

 ### 3.5 Agree to Terraform's infrastructure generation, pretty verbose

 ### 4. Log into AWS Console, go to Route 53 and validate that the subdomain was generated

+### 4.5 Validate that Certificate validation DNS record was generated for new `something.example.com` certificate

+### 5. Go to ACM and validate that a new certificate `something.example.com` was generated

+### 6. Go to Application load balancer and validate that newly generated ACM certificate was applied as a new listener Server Name Indication